 1922: Land along Ocean Parade is subdivided by Charles Gray into residential sections.
 Prior to this subdivision, less than a dozen families live in Pukerua.
 The area is advertised as having the climate and air qualities of a health resort and Pukerua experiences tremendous growth over the next decade.

-1923: Charles Gray builds his family’s homestead, today the oldest still standing building in Pukerua Bay.
+1923: Charles Gray builds his family’s homestead, the oldest architectural designed building in Pukerua Bay.